 The Court will focus on the child’s ability to engage in profitable employment at a supporting wage (being able to support themselves financially) when considering extending the child support order for special needs children over 18.
 Parents should carefully consider the potential effect on a child’s ability to collect Supplemental Security Income (“SSI”), Medicaid or through other social programs, as well as alternative payment arrangements such as a “Special Needs Trust Fund” before petitioning to extend or modify the child support order.
-An experienced attorney can explain the options available to assist you in making your best decision for the child.
+An experienced attorney can explain the options available to assist you in making your best decision for your adult child.

 Are You Required to Pay Child Support for a Child with a Disability After the Age of Emancipation?

 Outside a showing of extraordinary special circumstances, the general answer is yes.
 The individual facts and circumstances of your child’s case will dictate the length of the child support order.